batchingching130792/sample-hyde/README.md

 ## **[The distant future…]**

-Invaders from another world attack without warning, unleashing a new type of threat: weapons known as “machine lifeforms.”
+# Invaders from another world attack without warning, unleashing a new type of threat: weapons known as “machine lifeforms.”
 In the face of this insurmountable threat, mankind is driven from Earth and takes refuge on the Moon.

-The Council of Humanity organizes a resistance of android soldiers in an effort to take back their planet.
+# The Council of Humanity organizes a resistance of android soldiers in an effort to take back their planet.
 To break the deadlock, the Resistance deploys a new unit of android infantry: YoRHa .

-In the forsaken wasteland below, the war between the machines and the androids rages on.
+# In the forsaken wasteland below, the war between the machines and the androids rages on.
 A war that is soon to unveil the long-forgotten truth of this world...

 ## Char[a]cters

 ![2B YoRHa No. 2, Type B](https://venturebeat.com/wp-content/uploads/2017/08/nierautomata-1280-1-1488398963732_1280w.jpg?fit=750%2C422&strip=all)

+**2B YoRHa No. 2, Type B**

+A blade...with a quiet volition.
+An all purpose battle android deployed as a member of the automated infantry squad, YoRHa.
+She is equipped with a sword for close-quarters combat, and can attack from range using the "Pod" tactical support system.
+Members of YoRHa forgo names and are reffered to only by their codes.
+Through regulations forbid them from expressing emotions, each model has its own distinguishing personality, and 2B is comparitively cool, calm, and collected.